jeanlaurent/agenda-mcp/README.md

 }
 ```

-This allows LLM applications to fetch your daily Google Calendar agenda using the `get_daily_agenda` tool.
+This allows LLM applications to:

+- Fetch your daily Google Calendar agenda using the `get_todays_agenda` tool
+- Get calendar events for any specific date using the `get_agenda_for_date` tool with a date parameter (e.g., "2024-12-25")

 ## File Structure